Cheap Car Insurance in 2026: How to Find Affordable Coverage

 Maintain and Improve Your Credit Score

 In states where credit-based insurance scoring is permitted, improving your credit can dramatically reduce premiums.
-Drivers with poor credit may pay up to 273% more than those with excellent credit for identical coverage.
+Drivers with poor credit can pay 98–105% more than those with excellent credit for identical coverage.

 Focus on payment history, credit utilization, and reducing outstanding debt.
 Even small improvements can trigger rate reductions at your next renewal.
 Pay bills on time, keep credit card balances below 30% of limits, and avoid opening multiple new accounts in short periods.

-Some states — including California, Hawaii, and Massachusetts — prohibit credit-based pricing.
-Understanding what affects your auto insurance rates in your state helps you focus your efforts where they'll have the biggest impact.
+Some states — including California, Hawaii, and Massachusetts — prohibit credit-based pricing entirely.
+Understanding what affects your car insurance rates in your state helps you focus your efforts where they'll have the biggest impact.

 Take Advantage of Every Available Discount